A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Preliminaries

 To show that $\Sigma$ has an even number of connected components, consider the exact sequence in ${\bf Z}_2$ coefficients \beqn \xymatrix{ \cdots \ar[r] & H^2(M_0) \ar[r] & H^2(\partial M_0) \ar[r] & H^3(M_0, \partial M_0) \ar[r] & \cdots} \eeqn It follows that the second Stiefel--Whitney class $w_2(Q)$, which is the image of $w_2(P) \in H^2(M_0)$, is sent to zero in $H^3(M_0, \partial M_0) \cong {\bf Z}_2$.
 On the other hand, since $Q$ is nontrivial over each component $\Sigma_i$, $w_2(Q)$ restricts to the generator of $H^2(\Sigma_i; {\bf Z}_2)$, while each generator is sent to the generator of $H^3(M_0, \partial M_0) \cong {\bf Z}_2$.
 Hence $\Sigma$ has an even number of connected components. \end{proof}

-\begin{rem} In general Item (b), (c), and (d) of Hypothesis \ref{hyp28} do not hold.
-However, one can perturb the Chern--Simons functional by the so-called holonomic perturbation supported away from the boundary, so that critical points of the Chern--Simons functional (i.e., certain perturbed flat connection) are non-degenerate in the Bott sense.
-Let $L_M$ still denote the moduli space of critical points of the perturbed Chern--Simons functional. \end{rem}
+\begin{rem} In general Item (b) and (c) of Hypothesis \ref{hyp210} may not hold.
+However, one can perturb the Chern--Simons functional by the so-called holonomic perturbation supported away from the boundary, so that critical points of the perturbed Chern--Simons functional (i.e., certain perturbed flat connection) are non-degenerate in the Bott sense so Item (b) holds (see the $SU(2)$ case in \cite{Herald_1994}); at the same time, the perturbation can also be made such that the immersion $\iota: L_M \immerse R_\Sigma$ has only transverse self-intersections. \end{rem}

 Pairs of flat connections on two three-manifolds with boundary induce certain flat connections on a closed three-manifold.
 Let $N^-$, $N^+$ be connected oriented three-manifolds with boundary such that \beqn \partial N^- \cong \Sigma \cong \partial (N^+)^{\rm op}. \eeqn Here $(N^+)^{\rm op}$ is a copy of $N^+$ with the reversed orientation.
-Let $P_{N^-} \to N^-$, $P_{N^+} \to N^+$, and $Q \to \Sigma$ be $SO(3)$-bundles such that \beqn P_{N^-}|_{\partial N^-} \cong Q \cong P_{N^+}|_{\partial N^+}. \eeqn Suppose $(P_{N^-}, N^-)$ and $(P_{N^+}, N^+)$ both satisfy Hypothesis \ref{hyp28}.
+Let $P_{N^-} \to N^-$, $P_{N^+} \to N^+$, and $Q \to \Sigma$ be $SO(3)$-bundles such that \beqn P_{N^-}|_{\partial N^-} \cong Q \cong P_{N^+}|_{\partial N^+}. \eeqn Suppose $(P_{N^-}, N^-)$ and $(P_{N^+}, N^+)$ both satisfy Hypothesis \ref{hyp210}.
 Then one obtains Lagrangian immersions

 We assume in addition that